SageHack/hacklair/content/working-with-android-logs-and-dumps.md

 ## Android debugging logs

-ADB Logcat display the system debugging file.
+ADB Logcat displays the system debugging file.
 Apps that use the Android logging API will dump logs into this file which can be open and filtered.

 Official doc: